-Prerequisite: None - this course is open to Grade 9-10 students.
+Prerequisite: None - this course is open to all students.

-- A hands-on entry-level course open to and recommended for all students. - Metal 10 completes the necessary pre-requisites of Train in Welding. - Designed to introduce students to the numerous career opportunities in the various metalworking fields. - Covers basics: machine/welding shop safety, machining, sheet metal, foundry, forge, oxy-acetylene welding & cutting. - Students develop their skills on teacher selected skill builders finally selecting and building their own personal projects. - Costs: Only for materials beyond those required to meet the learning outcomes for the course.
+- A hands-on entry-level course open to and recommended for all students. - Intro Metal completes the necessary pre-requisites of Train in Welding. - Designed to introduce students to the numerous career opportunities in the various metalworking fields. - Covers basics: machine/welding shop safety, machining, sheet metal, foundry, forge, oxyacetylene welding & cutting. - Students develop their skills on teacher selected skill builders finally selecting and building their own personal projects. - Costs: Only for materials beyond those required to meet the learning outcomes for the course. - Students will earn the Metal 10 course credit.

-TT-METAL 11
+TE-METAL 11